Is ZFS Storage Right for Your Digital Asset Management System?

 ZFS uses “copy-on-write” technology, meaning data is not replaced on the disk when a file is written.

 Instead of overwriting a file, ZFS creates a new copy elsewhere in the data storage pool.
 This gives ZFS veto power over every transaction going to disk.
 If a file or group of files fails to write with integrity, it reverts to the old copy-on-write versions.
-This veto power keeps everything in order, which is especially vital when dealing with data sets of hundreds of thousands of files.
+This veto power keeps everything in order and establishes version control, which is especially vital when dealing with data sets of hundreds of thousands of files.

 Traditional hardware RAID sets keep MD5 checksums of all data together with the data.
 This presents a problem when a block or sector of storage becomes corrupted.
 On the other hand, ZFS attributes the MD5 checksum to the parent block for the file.
-In the parent block above that, the whole file path and file data has a final checksum.
-This ensures each file not only has integrity, but also a verifiable “home” in the data pool.
-Every file and file path is accounted for, giving great coherence to the entire data pool
+In the parent block above that, the whole file path and file data have a final checksum.
+This ensures each file not only has integrity but also a verifiable “home” in the data pool.
+Every file and file path is accounted for, giving great coherence to the entire data pool.

 Data Replication